fairdirect/foodrescue-app/README.md

 * Good and even lighting is important for fast barcode recognition.

-* Barcode scanning works only when the barcode lines are vertical on your screen, or slanted up to about 15° from vertical.
-When the lines are 45° or horizontal, no barcode is recognized.
-The more vertical the lines, the better.
+* Barcode scanning works only when the barcode lines are either vertical or horizontal on your screen, or slanted up to about 15° from that.
+When the lines are 45°, no barcodes are recognized.

 * It does not matter if the barcode's image is slightly distorted, means if the barcode's corners have somewhat different distances from the camera.

+* Extreme contrast between the barcode and a large surrounding area will lead the camera to overexpose or underexpose the barcode.
+In that case, try moving the barcode closer to the camera so less of the surrounding area is visible.

 The following keyboard combinations are available: